Event History Analysis

 Scott Yabiku, Ph.D.

-(Professor, Sociology and Demography at Pennsylvania State University)
+(Professor, Department of Sociology and Criminology, Pennsylvania State University)

 Introduction